-Contractual arrangements in relation to our consolidated variable interest entity may be subject to scrutiny by the PRC tax authorities and they may determine that we or our PRC consolidated VIE and its subsidiaries owe additional taxes, which could negatively affect our financial condition and the value of your investment.
+Contractual arrangements in relation to the consolidated variable interest entity and its subsidiaries may be subject to scrutiny by the PRC tax authorities and they may determine that we or our PRC consolidated VIE and its subsidiaries owe additional taxes, which could negatively affect our financial condition and the value of your investment.

 Under applicable PRC laws and regulations, arrangements and transactions among related parties may be subject to audit or challenge by the PRC tax authorities within ten years after the taxable year when the transactions are conducted.
 The PRC enterprise income tax law requires every enterprise in China to submit its annual enterprise income tax return together with a report on transactions with its related parties to the relevant tax authorities.
 The tax authorities may impose reasonable adjustments on taxation if they have identified any related party transactions that are inconsistent with arm's length principles.
-We may face material and adverse tax consequences if the PRC tax authorities determine that the contractual arrangements between the WFOE, our wholly-owned subsidiary in China, our consolidated VIE in China, and the shareholders of our VIE were not entered into on an arm's length basis in such a way as to result in an impermissible reduction in taxes under applicable PRC laws, rules and regulations, and adjust our VIE's income in the form of a transfer pricing adjustment.
-A transfer pricing adjustment could, among other things, result in a reduction of expense deductions recorded by our VIE and its subsidiaries for PRC tax purposes, which could in turn increase their tax liabilities without reducing the WFOE's tax expenses.
-In addition, if the WFOE requests that the shareholders of our VIE transfer their equity interests in the VIE at nominal or no value pursuant to these contractual arrangements, such transfer could be viewed as a gift and subject our VIE to PRC income tax.
-Furthermore, the PRC tax authorities may impose late payment fees and other penalties on our VIE for the adjusted but unpaid taxes according to the applicable regulations.
-Our financial position could be materially and adversely affected if our consolidated VIE and its subsidiaries tax liabilities increase or if they are required to pay late payment fees and other penalties.
+We may face material and adverse tax consequences if the PRC tax authorities determine that the contractual arrangements between the WFOE, our wholly-owned subsidiary in China, the consolidated VIE in China, and the shareholders of the VIE were not entered into on an arm's length basis in such a way as to result in an impermissible reduction in taxes under applicable PRC laws, rules and regulations, and adjust the VIE's income in the form of a transfer pricing adjustment.
+A transfer pricing adjustment could, among other things, result in a reduction of expense deductions recorded by the VIE and its subsidiaries for PRC tax purposes, which could in turn increase their tax liabilities without reducing the WFOE's tax expenses.
+In addition, if the WFOE requests that the shareholders of the VIE to PRC income tax.
+Furthermore, the PRC tax authorities may impose late payment fees and other penalties on the VIE for the adjusted but unpaid taxes according to the applicable regulations.
+Our financial position could be materially and adversely affected if the consolidated VIE and its subsidiaries tax liabilities increase or if they are required to pay late payment fees and other penalties.

-We may lose the ability to use and enjoy assets held by our consolidated VIE and its subsidiaries that are material to the operations of our business if one or more of the entities goes bankrupt or becomes subject to a dissolution or liquidation proceeding.
+We may lose the ability to use and enjoy assets held by the consolidated VIE and its subsidiaries that are material to the operations of our business if one or more of the entities goes bankrupt or becomes subject to a dissolution or liquidation proceeding.